America's freshwater Riviera

 Look for red flags and signs warning of dangerous currents.
 Waves are shorter than the ocean and, when mixed with wind, can create rip currents.

 Temperatures vary from the low 60s early in the season to the upper 60s; the surface can be warmer.
-At state parks (except Illinois), you'll need a vehicle permit, and some town beaches charge $5 or $6 for parking.
+At state parks (except Illinois), you'll need a vehicle permit, and some town beaches charge for parking.
 Or, you can bicycle or walk in.

 For camping, see Camping around Lake Michigan.